muhammetbaykara/muhammetbaykara/README.md

 # 👋 About Me

-I'm a **Software Engineer** focused on building solutions that combine software, infrastructure, cloud technologies and AI.
+I'm a **Software Engineer** focused on building solutions across software, cloud, infrastructure and AI.

-My approach isn't limited to choosing the right technology.
+My approach isn't simply about choosing a technology.

-I focus on understanding the **problem behind the problem**, designing practical solutions and creating systems that provide real value.
+I focus on understanding the **problem behind the problem**, designing practical solutions and turning ideas into systems that create real value.

 I enjoy working across different layers of technology:

-`Software` → `Infrastructure` → `Cloud` → `Automation` → `Observability` → `AI`
+`Software` · `Cloud` · `Infrastructure` · `Automation` · `Observability` · `AI`

-I'm particularly interested in turning technical ideas into **real products, useful systems and scalable opportunities**.
+I'm especially interested in transforming technical ideas into **useful products, scalable systems and new opportunities**.

 ---